-The history of the middleman or broker, Ya-Jen, is as old as commerce and the slave trade.
-Ya-Jen was legalized as early as the Spring and Autumn Period (ca. 770 $-476\,\mathrm{BC}$ ) and lasted thousands of years.
-The government officially legalized the middleman's business and its institution as Ya-Jen and their trade intermediary companies Ya-Hang (牙人牙行), as harbormasters, and entrusted them to process the written contracts to certify the purchase or selling of goods, including selling and purchasing slaves.
-The organizations associated with the middleman involve local markets and river harbormasters, especially local gangsters.
+The history of the intermediary or broker, $\it Ya-Jen$, is as old as commerce and the slave trade. $\it Ya-Jen$ was legalized as early as the Spring and Autumn Period (c.
+770-476 BCE) and lasted for thousands of years.
+The government officially legalized the intermediary's business and its institution as $\it Ya-Jen$ and their trade intermediary companies, $\it Ya-Hang$ ($\it FLAFT$), as harbormasters, and entrusted them to process the written contracts to certify the purchase or selling of goods, including selling and purchasing slaves.
+The organizations associated with the intermediary involve local markets and river harbormasters, especially local gangsters.

-Since the start of the maritime trading business, Ya-Jen and Ya-Hang have also played significant roles in the port cities such as Guangzhou 廣州, Quanzhou 泉州, Mingzhou 明州, Wenzhou 溫州, and Taizhou 泰州.
-Ya-Jen and Ya-Hang oversaw all import and export negotiations, including the announcement of governmental policies, and the management of incoming and outgoing goods shipments, and also served as guarantors.
+Since the start of the maritime trading business, Ya-Jen and Ya-Hang have also played significant roles in port cities such as Guangzhou 廣州, Quanzhou 泉州, Mingzhou 明州, Wenzhou 溫州, and Taizhou 泰州.
+Ya-Jen and Ya-Hang oversaw all import and export negotiations, including the announcement of government policies and the management of incoming and outgoing goods shipments, and also served as guarantors.
 They could also help customers avoid taxation, and were involved in usury, smuggling, and human trafficking; they charged commissions for these transactions.
-The role of Ya-Jen later transformed into that of compradors and brokers dealing with international commerce.
+The role of Ya-Jen later transformed into one of compradors and brokers dealing with international commerce.